shah-zeb-naveed/data-structures-and-algorithms/README.md

 - Substring is contiguous, subsequence is contiguous, combinations is not and its completely differnet
 - **The depth (or level) of a node is its distance (i.e. no of edge- s) from tree's root node.
 The height is number of edges between root node and furthest leaf.**
 - **Power set is all possible combinations of all possible lengths, from 0 to n.
--     - A subsequence of a string is a new string generated from the original string with some characters (can be none) deleted without changing the relative order of the remaining characters.
+- A subsequence of a string is a new string generated from the original string with some characters (can be none) deleted without changing the relative order of the remaining characters.
+  - Non-decreasing means some values could be equal so not necessarily ascending.
+  - # of subsets: each element include or not.
+If [1, 2, 3] > 2 x 2 x 2 = 2^n
+    - Remember subset is not contiguous
+    - Subsets are not combinations

 **Other**: